 We previously looked at a proven system for delegating.
-If you haven’t read part 1, click here to read about how to delegate effectively.
+If you haven’t read Part 1, click here to read the right way to delegate effectively.

-Once you have made that decision to delegate and you know the right way to deleate (the system from part 1), the next step is to work out what to delegate.
+Once you have decided to delegate and know the right way to delegate (the system from part 1), the next step is to work out what to delegate.

-If you have an established team, you more than likely have assigned a role and a job description.
-If however you are building a team or you are doing too much of the daily activities yourself, then this list of possible tasks to delegate will prove helpful.
+If you have an established team, you more than likely have been assigned a role and a job description.
+However, if you are building a team or doing too much of the daily activities yourself, this list of possible tasks to delegate will prove helpful.

 What to Delegate

 Follow up on overdue accounts

 Working with clients

 Delivery of service/product